 Inherently masculine traits have their place and should not be discounted.
 As C.S.
 Lewis put it, “Since it is so likely that children will meet cruel enemies, let them at least have heard of brave knights and heroic courage.”
 There may come a time when men are challenged with utilizing these traits in defense of the defenseless, and second-guessing oneself in times of crisis is not an option.
 As Jordan Peterson stated “A harmless man is not a good man.
 A good man is a very dangerous man who has that under voluntary control.”
 The ability to employ strength and courage in virtue separates the men from the monsters.

 The world that my boys will enter is one that will at times be hostile to them for no fault of their own.
-As seen with the #MeToo movement and the Brett Kavanaugh Supreme Court confirmations, there are some who would like to equate the entire male gender with victimizers, whether for personal or political gain.
+As seen with the #MeToo movement and the Brett Kavanaugh Supreme Court confirmations, there are some who would like to equate the entire male sex with victimizers, whether for personal or political gain.
 There will certainly be many lessons that have to be taught that most of us had the luxury of not needing, like avoiding false accusations and precarious positions when dealing with relationships.
 A healthy respect for women will go a long way in helping them to avoid those traps.

-In a world where boys are falling behind their female counterparts in near every category, from academics to employment, it’s important that we not demonize half of the population in promotion of the other half.
+In a world where boys are falling behind their female counterparts in nearly every category, from academics to employment, it’s important that we not demonize half of the population in the promotion of the other half.
 We should also celebrate unique traits found most often in boys and girls respectively.
 I believe we make a grave error when we try to build up women by tearing down men.
 Men are at their best when working in concert with women to build better boys, rather than mending broken men.